 The totality of evidence suggests that peanuts are fine for most people to consume in moderation.

 Salty peanut butter smeared over a banana?
 A fantastic post-drinking snack for replenishing lost sodium and potassium.
-Keep it keto by using a green banana.
+Knock the carbs down by eating a green banana.

 Spoonful of peanut butter right out of the jar?
 Just don’t let it turn into five spoonfuls.